cherrytwist/cherrytwist/docs/technical-design.md

 *   **Collaboration**:
     * **Callouts**: How to engage the members of a Community to get their wisdom on issues faced, solutions, others to engage, network etc.
     * **Posts**: The posts to allow members to contribute
-    * **Relation**: an interaction to be tracked between two Users / Organizations / Groups related to a particular Opportunity
+    * **Relation**: an interaction to be tracked between two Users / Organizations / Groups related to a particular Subspace
 *   **Agents**: representing an entity in the platform in interactions with other entities.
-Entities with Agents include: Users, Organizations, Challenges, Space etc.
+Entities with Agents include: Users, Organizations, Subspaces, Space etc.
     * **Credentials**: a list of credentials held by the Agent.
 Important to note is that there are two types of credentials that can be associated with an Agent (a) simple credentials, which are managed by the platform (b) verified credentials, which are familiar W3C Verified Credentials.
 *   **Authorization Policy**: representing the authorization rules that grant privileges to agents that are interacting with the entity.
     * **Privilege**: a list of potential Privileges such as Create, Read, Update, Delete, Grant that can be required in any particular interaction.